-Drillers added five oil rigs in the week to April 21, bringing the total count up to 688, the most since April 2015, energy services firm Baker Hughes Inc. (NYSE: BHI) said on April 21.
+Drillers added eight oil rigs in the week to May 19, bringing the total count to 720, the most since April 2015, energy services firm Baker Hughes Inc. (NYSE: BHI) said on May 19.

-Drillers added 10 oil rigs in the week to April 7, bringing the total count up to 672, the most since August 2015, energy services firm Baker Hughes Inc. (NYSE: BHI) said on May 12.
-While that is more than double the same week a year ago, there were 354 active oil rigs, the pace of those additions has declined with the total over the past four weeks falling to the lowest since March.
+Drillers added nine oil rigs in the week to May 12, bringing the total count up to 712, the most April 2015, energy services firm Baker Hughes Inc. (NYSE: BHI) said on May 12.
+While that is more than double the same week a year ago when there were only 318 active oil rigs, the pace of those additions has declined with the total over the past four weeks falling to the lowest since March.

 Completion of the Rover pipeline, which is being built to boost Marcellus and Utica shale gas production, is not expected to be delayed by a U.S. federal order to stop new drilling to install pipe, Energy Transfer said.

 Publicly held midstream operators fared much better in our second annual review of a sector preparing for an active 2017.
 C corps continued to dominate the little-changed Top 10 of the rankings, while compressor services firms joined the list.